– FEDERAL ESTATE TAX

 The federal estate tax exemption amount is Five Million Dollars ($5,000,000 plus an inflation adjustment) beginning in 2012.
+This amount was doubled by the Tax Cuts and Jobs Act to $10,000,000 (plus inflation adjustment) beginning in 2018.
 Estates under this exemption amount will pay no federal estate tax.
-The federal gift tax lifetime exemption and generation skipping tax exemption amounts are also $5,000,000 (plus an inflation adjustment).
+The federal gift tax lifetime exemption and generation skipping tax exemption amounts are also $10,000,000 (plus an inflation adjustment).
 These amounts as adjusted for inflation are:

 The top estate tax rate bracket is 40%.